lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## External Authorization Data (EAD) {#AD}

-In order to reduce round trips and the number of messages or to simplify processing, external security applications may be integrated into EDHOC by transporting authorization related data in the messages.
+In order to reduce round trips and the number of messages, or to simplify processing, external security applications may be integrated into EDHOC by transporting authorization related data in the messages.

-EDHOC allows opaque external authorization data (EAD) to be sent in each of the four EDHOC messages (EAD_1, EAD_2, EAD_3, EAD_4).
+EDHOC allows opaque external authorization data (EAD) to be defined in a separate specification, and sent in dedicated fields of the four EDHOC messages (EAD_1, EAD_2, EAD_3, EAD_4).

-External authorization data is a CBOR sequence (see {{CBOR}}) consisting of one or more (ead_label, ead_value) pairs as defined below:
+Each EAD field is a CBOR sequence (see {{CBOR}}) consisting of one or more (ead_label, ead_value) pairs as defined below:

 ~~~~~~~~~~~ CDDL
 ead = 1* (